jakeNorman007/klarah/README.md

 ## Future features and additions:
 - Air support for live reloading, https://github.com/air-verse/air
 - Option to spin up a databaseless project to make it fit more use cases, to also be more customizable
+- Cors handling in order to set up a separate front end